 During the 31 days following your termination of employment, you will be sent information to the address on record regarding conversion of your group term life insurance policy.
 The Accidental Death and Dismemberment features of your policy cannot be converted.

 Long-Term - Long-Term Disability insurance coverage ceases as of your last day of employment.

-Short-Term - If enrolled in the Voluntary Short-Term Disability insurance, coverage ceases as of your last day of employment.
+Short-Term - Short-Term Disability insurance coverage ceases as of your last day of employment.

 If you were enrolled in the retirement plan, you have the option to have your vested account balance remain in the plan or take a distribution or rollover at any time after termination.
 Questions concering withdrawal of funds or retirement income should be directed to the vendor in which you have a USNH account, Fidelity Investments and/or TIAA.

 Fidelity Investments Customer Service - (800) 343-0860

 TIAA Customer Service - (800) 842-2776